 - Siteground — your own domain name and a self-hosted blog is a must.
 Read why I highly recommend Siteground over Bluehost, Dreamhost, IM Hosting, Squarespace, and other web hosting providers I’ve tried out over the past 10 years.

 - WordPress — Squarespace is a close contender, but most full-time bloggers have their blogs on WordPress for a reason.
 There is a one-click WordPress installation feature when you sign up with Siteground, no hard coding needed.
-If you know how to read instructions and click buttons, you can easily install WordPress using Siteground’s setup wizard.
+If you know how to read instructions and click links, you can easily install WordPress using Siteground’s setup wizard.

 - Premium WordPress Theme — You don’t need a fancy website design, but for a professional and aesthetically pleasing blog (which is a must for creatives like us), a premium WordPress theme is a worthy investment and will likely stay with you for years.